 p it is then up to the investor/consultant to decide if they want to contact any manager/s whose details are of interest

-During the initial three month launch period eight European and two US investors placed mandates onto IPE-QUEST.com with a total value well in excess of $500m.
-During the same period over 60 asset managers signed up to search the system and submit online application forms.
+During the initial launch period in July and August five European and two US investors placed mandates onto IPE-QUEST.com with a total value well in excess of $350m.
+During the same period over 50 asset managers signed up to search the system and submit online application forms.

 Confidentiality is the key - many pension funds are resentful of any publicity surrounding the process of searching for and appointing asset managers – but two of the pension funds which helped IPE-QUEST.com during the initial research have been kind enough to agree to make public statements about the system.

 Gerrit Russelman, Director Equity Investments, PGGM Pensioenfonds in the Netherlands said: “Our conclusion is that we think IPE-QUEST.com is a good way of starting a possible manager-relationship.”
 And from Karel Stroobants, Deputy General Manager, VKG in Belgium: “I am convinced that this initiative will add value to the search process initiated by pension funds, and give the opportunity to small funds to approach their searches in a more professional way and to run them more independently.”